learn-co-curriculum/listening-to-dom-nodes/README.md

 temporarily.
 In the terminal, type `httpserver` and press enter.
 You will see that `Your server is running at ...` followed by a string of numbers and dots.
 This string is a temporary IP address that is hosting your `index.html` file.
-Copy this string of numbers, open a new tab and past the string in to the URL bar.
+Copy this string of numbers, open a new tab and paste the string in to the URL bar.

 #### Instructions for Students Using an Stand Alone Text-Editor